 Shelbyville is a tiny town located in the state of Texas.
 With a population of 100 people and just one neighborhood, Shelbyville is the 1045th largest community in Texas.
-Much of the housing stock in Shelbyville was built prior to World War II, making it one of the older and more historic towns in the country.
+Shelbyville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Because of many things, Shelbyville is a great place for families with children to consider.
-First of all, many other families with children live here, making Shelbyville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Shelbyville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Shelbyville is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Shelbyville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One of the benefits of Shelbyville is that there is very little traffic.
 The average commute to work is 10.67 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.